ajarkas/random-optimization-ml/README.md

 ## Summary
-Assessment of optimization algorithms that rely on randomization rather than gradient descent.
+Evaluation of optimization algorithms that rely on randomization rather than gradient descent.

 ## Problem Set
 We will be applying Random Hill Climbing, Simulated Annealing, and Genetic Algorithm to optimize the following problems and then assessing both performance and cost efficiency.